dorelljames/dorellastro/src/content/blog/conditional-fields-in-array-of-type-object-sanity-io/index.md

 categories:
   - Web Development
 url: /conditional-fields-in-array-of-type-object-sanity-io
-featured_image: "./conditial-fields-of-object-type-in-array.png"
+featured_image: './conditial-fields-of-object-type-in-array.png'
 description: Here's how you can work with conditional fields in array of type object - Sanity.io.
-tags:
+tags: ['sanity.io conditional fields', 'sanity-io']
-  - sanity.io conditional fields
-  - array of type object
 ---

 ICYMI.
 [Sanity.io released conditional fields](https://www.sanity.io/docs/conditional-fields) and yay, it basically allows us to hide a given field depending on the values of other fields in our document.
 Cool, neat, awesome, you name it but I'd say finally!
 Yes!!!